Women’s Professional Development Programme

 At Otago there is a range of activities that cater for the needs of women (both general and academic).
 The Programme is run jointly between Human Resources and HEDC.The key activities include:

 - Mentoring programmes – there are separate programmes for general and academic women staff.
-For general staff women contact Jill Turner and academic women should contact Jenny McDonald.
+For general staff women contact Denise Lindsay and academic women should contact Jenny McDonald.

 - Peer learning groups for general staff women (contact Suzy Keene).